bjornbytes/lovr.org/docs/lovr.graphics.cube.md

 - `Texture texture` The Texture to apply to the cube.
 - `Transform transform` The Transform to apply to the cube.

+Notes
+---

+This function is like `lovr.graphics.box` with the same scale for each axis.

+See also
+---

+- `lovr.graphics.box`